rocicorp/replicache-client/doc/auth.md

 ## Token Structure

-Replicant currently supports two JWT fields:
+Replicache currently supports two JWT fields:

-* `db`: The Replicant database name the token grants access to
+* `db`: The Replicache database name the token grants access to
 * `exp`: The standard JWT expires field, which is seconds since the unix epoch

 ## Signing Your Token